What is High Water Mark?

 - #1 – Incentive for Manager – With the High Water Mark mechanism in place, the hedge fund manager gets the incentive to perform better and increase the fund value of the High Water Mark to earn the performance fees.
 This, in turn, benefits the investors because, ultimately, their investment is also growing in importance.

-- #2 – Protection of Investor – The investors are protected in two ways: Firstly, they don’t have to pay performance fees for poor performance.
+- #2 – Protection of Investors – The investors are protected in two ways: Firstly, they don’t have to pay performance fees for poor performance.
 And secondly, they don’t have to pay the performance fees for the same amount of understanding they have paid for earlier.

 - #1 – Too High Water Marks May De-motivate Investors – High Water Marks that are too high because of a particular event in the market may de-motivate the manager if he/she feels that the target is not achievable.
 This may cause complacency in the performance of the manager.

-- #2 – Ambitious Calls May Harm Investors – Managers may take unnecessarily risky calls to break the High Water Mark and put the investors’ money at risk that is uncalled for.
+- #2 – Ambitious Calls May Harm Investors – Managers may take unnecessarily risky calls to break the High Water Mark and put the investors’ money at risk which is uncalled for.
 Investors may end up losing money because of the ambitious nature of the manager.

 Recommended Articles